 The fillets are placed on racks and the trolley is pushed into the kiln.
 The air gently passes the salmon fillets taking away any excess moisture.
 This process takes a few hours depending on the size of the salmon.

 Once the fillets are dried, the master smoker moves on to the "nerve centre" of the Smokehouse.
 He starts the fire in the smokebox with kindlings from recycled wood like broken pallets.

-We use oak shavings to generate the smoke and to give our smoked salmon a distinctive flavour.
+Fresh oak shavings are piled onto the flames.
+Used with the deftest touch, the smoke gives a distinctive flavour that complements but does not overpower the natural beauty of the fish.
 Oak is the traditional wood that has been used for smoking in Ireland since ancient times.

 Our untreated oak shavings come from traditional woodworking businesses and are recycled at the Burren Smokehouse into flavour-giving smoke.

 Cold smoking is a very old and traditional Irish method, where the fish is gently smoked at thirty degrees Celsius for sixteen hours.